How to Plan for an Early Retirement

 To some, retiring early means age 45; to others, age 60.
 Even a five-year difference can have a serious impact on the amount of income you may need, so the first step in planning for early retirement is to pick a target age or date.

 You'll then want to project out what would need to happen by that age, such as how much you would need to save, and what your expenses might be.
-A rough rule of thumb called the 4% rule says you can withdraw about $4,000 a year per $100,000 of savings.
-If you think you'll spend $40,000 a year you'd need $1,000,000 saved.
-This simple rule does not account for taxes, inflation and other sources of income such as Social Security, but it is a starting place.
+A rough rule of thumb called the 4 percent rule says you can withdraw about $4,000 a year per $100,000 of savings.
+If you think you'll spend $40,000 a year, you'd need $1,000,000 saved.
+This simple rule does not account for taxes, inflation and other sources of income, such as Social Security, but it is a starting place.

 As you expand upon your projection eventually all of the following factors should be accounted for: